 Located in the heart of the biotech community in San Diego, BP’s Biosciences Center (BSC) studies how bioscience can deliver technology solutions to business challenges, add value to BP’s businesses and make them more sustainable.

-This research supports many aspects of BP’s operations, including the production of renewable energy, oil and natural gas, along with the development of innovative and efficient fuels and lubricants.
+The BSC team — consisting of dozens of scientists who have cross-disciplinary capabilities in biological sciences, chemical engineering and chemistry — works across BP, supporting many aspects of its operations.
+This includes the production of renewable energy, oil and natural gas, along with the development of innovative and efficient fuels, lubricants and bio-based products.

-For example, the BSC works closely with BP Biofuels, which produces ethanol from sugar cane in Brazil.
-This ethanol has lifecycle greenhouse gas emissions that are 70% lower than conventional transportation fuels.
+The BSC also provides engineering support to BP’s biofuels business, which produces ethanol from sugarcane in Brazil.
+This type of ethanol has lifecycle greenhouse gas emissions that are about 70 percent lower than conventional transportation fuels.

-The San Diego BSC also provides specialist advice to Butamax, BP’s joint venture with DuPont.
-The Butamax technology converts sugars from corn into an energy-rich biofuel known as bio-isobutanol, which can be blended with gasoline at higher concentrations than ethanol and transported through existing fuel pipelines and infrastructure.
+Meanwhile, the BSC provides specialist advice to Butamax*, BP’s joint venture with DuPont.
+The Butamax technology converts sugars from corn into an energy-rich biofuel known as bio-isobutanol, which can be blended with gasoline at higher concentrations than ethanol and transported through existing fuel pipelines and infrastructures.